wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 > [!WARNING]
 > **SSE Protocol Deprecation Notice**
 >
-> The Server-Sent Events (SSE) transport protocol is deprecated and it's endpoint will be removed in upcoming releases.
+> The Server-Sent Events (SSE) transport protocol is deprecated and its endpoint will be removed in upcoming releases.
 Please use HTTP or stdio transport methods instead.

 <details>
 <summary><b>Installing via Smithery</b></summary>